• Skip to primary navigation

 • 6 egg yolks (beaten) room temp

-• 2 teaspoon vanilla
+• 2 teaspoons vanilla extract

 • 2 cups chopped pecans lightly toasted

-• 2 cups toasted coconut
+• 2 cups shredded or flake coconut lightly toasted

 Instructions